Zlib: Data format

-Capabilities
+Library

 Encapsulation

-Raw DEFLATE compressed data (RFC 1951) are typically written with a zlib or gzip wrapper encapsulating the data, by adding a header and footer.
-This provides stream identification and error detection that are not provided by the raw DEFLATE data.
+Deflate compression typically uses the zlib data format or the gzip file format, which add a header and a trailer to the compressed data.
+This provides stream identification and error detection that are not provided by a Deflate stream.

-The zlib wrapper (RFC 1950) is smaller than the gzip wrapper (RFC 1952), as the latter stores a file name and other file system information.
+The zlib format (at least 6 bytes) is smaller than the gzip format (at least 18 bytes) as the latter stores filesystem metadata.

 Algorithm

 As of September 2018, zlib only supports one algorithm, called DEFLATE, which uses a combination of a variation of LZ77 (Lempel–Ziv 1977) and Huffman coding.
 This algorithm provides good compression on a wide variety of data with minimal use of system resources.
 This is also the algorithm used in the Zip archive format.
 The header makes allowance for other algorithms, but none are currently implemented.

 Resource use

 zlib provides facilities for control of processor and memory use.
 A compression level value may be supplied that trades speed for compression.
 There are also facilities for conserving memory, useful in restricted memory environments, such as some embedded systems.